HHachem001/Legal_Tech/README.md

 ## Goal

 - **No API Key required:** The goal was to create a self contained website that does not rely on costly API keys for A.I.
 Integration
-- **Integrated JavaScript:** All JavaScript code is contained within the HTML files to simply file management
+- **Integrated JavaScript:** All JavaScript code is contained within the HTML code using <script> tags to simply file management
-- **All code is client-side:** The features listed below do not rely on server-side resources.
+- **All code is client-side:** The features listed below do not rely on server-side processing.
 You can download this project and run it locally on your computer

 ## Features